Hospitals Earn Little From Suing For Unpaid Bills. For Patients, It Can Be 'Ruinous'

 Bill collection through the courts

 Not every hospital sues over unpaid bills, but a few sue a lot.
-In Virginia, 36% of hospitals sued their patients and garnished their wages in 2017, according to a study published Tuesday in the American Medical Association's journal, JAMA.
-Five hospitals accounted for over half of all lawsuits – and all but one of those were nonprofits.
+In Virginia, 36% of hospitals sued patients and garnished their wages in 2017, according to a study published Tuesday in the American Medical Association's journal, JAMA.
+Five hospitals accounted for over half of all lawsuits — and all but one of those were nonprofits.
 Mary Washington sued the most patients, according to the researchers.

-Mary Washington defends the practice as a legal and transparent ways to collect on bills.
-They say they make every effort to reach patients before they file papers to sue.
+Mary Washington defends the practice as a legal and transparent way to collect on bills.
+It says it makes every effort to reach patients before it files papers to sue.

 But others who observe and research the industry find it troubling that hospitals, especially nonprofits, are suing their patients.

-"Hospitals were built — mostly by churches — to be a safe haven for people regardless of one's race, creed, or ability to pay.
+"Hospitals were built — mostly by churches — to be a safe haven for people regardless of one's race, creed or ability to pay.
 Hospitals have a nonprofit status – most of them – for a reason," says Martin Makary, one of the JAMA study's authors and a surgeon and researcher at Johns Hopkins Medicine.
 "They're supposed to be community institutions."

-There's no good national data on the practice, but journalists have reported on hospitals suing patients all over the country, from North Carolina to Nebraska to Ohio.
-In 2014, NPR and ProPublica published stories about a hospital in Missouri, which sued 6,000 patients over a four-year period.
+There's no good national data on the practice, but journalists have reported on hospitals suing patients all over the United States, from North Carolina to Nebraska to Ohio.
+In 2014, NPR and ProPublica published stories about a hospital in Missouri that sued 6,000 patients over a four-year period.

 Typically these aren't huge bills.
 In Virginia, the average amount garnished was $2,783.15, according to the JAMA study.
-Walmart, Wells Fargo, Amazon, and Lowes were the top employers of people whose wages were garnished.
+Walmart, Wells Fargo, Amazon and Lowe's were the top employers of people whose wages were garnished.

 "If you're a nonprofit hospital and you have this mission to serve your community, [lawsuits] should really be an absolute last resort," says Jenifer Bosco, staff attorney at the National Consumer Law Center.

-Bosco explains that IRS rules require nonprofit hospitals to have financial assistance programs, and prohibit them from taking "extraordinary collection actions" on unpaid medical bills without first attempting to determine patients' eligibility for financial assistance.
+Bosco explains that IRS rules require nonprofit hospitals to have financial assistance programs and prohibit them from taking "extraordinary collection actions" on unpaid medical bills without first attempting to determine patients' eligibility for financial assistance.

-Nonprofit hospitals, Bosco says, "have to provide some sort of financial help for lower income people, but the federal rules don't say how much help, and they don't say how poor you have to be to qualify, [or] if you have to be insured or uninsured."
+Nonprofit hospitals, Bosco says, "have to provide some sort of financial help for lower-income people, but the federal rules don't say how much help, and they don't say how poor you have to be to qualify [or] if you have to be insured or uninsured."

-As a result, she says, they have "a lot of free rein to make up their own policy of what they think is appropriate."
+As a result, she says, nonprofit hospitals have "a lot of free rein to make up their own policy of what they think is appropriate."

 "Hospitals sometimes can legally sue their patients for medical debts," Bosco says.
 "The question is whether that's something that they should be doing."

-For Makary, as a doctor, the answer is simple.
-"It's a disgrace every place where it happens," he says.
+For Makary, as a doctor, the answer is simple: "It's a disgrace every place where it happens," he says.

 The "hospital docket" at the Fredericksburg Court illustrates how far hospitals will go to pursue debts, he says: "It's almost as if the courthouse has converted into a taxpayer-funded collections agency."